 Ferroelectric materials are recognized for their capacity to enable high-performance electro-optic devices by harnessing the Pockels effect.
-Unlike silicon, which lacks the Pockels effect due to its material symmetry, ferroelectrics offer ultra-fast operational speeds (on the order of picoseconds) without contributing to optical loss.
+Unlike silicon, which lacks the Pockels effect due to its material symmetry, ferroelectrics offer ultrafast operational speeds (on the order of picoseconds) without contributing to optical loss.
 In recent years, various platforms have been proposed to utilize these distinctive properties for the development of ferroelectric-based phase shifters, ensuring compatibility with silicon photonic devices.
-Predominantly, these efforts have centered around lithium niobate (LN), a material with a longstanding history in commercial fiber-based electro-optic modulators.?,?
-Innovations in phase-shifting devices have led to the demonstration of both ultra-low loss, ultra-fast standalone LN thin films,? and hybrid LN/Si phase shifters,? noted for their high energy efficiency (less than pJ).
+Predominantly, these efforts have centered around lithium niobate (LN), a material with a longstanding history in commercial fiber-based electro-optic modulators.
+Innovations in phase-shifting devices have led to the demonstration of both ultralow loss, ultrafast standalone LN thin films, and hybrid LN/Si phase shifters, noted for their high energy efficiency (less than pJ).

-Alternatively, barium titanate (BTO) has emerged as a ferroelectric material with a Pockels coefficient significantly higher than that of LN (923 vs. $\sim 30 \text{ pm/V}$ ),?,? paving the way for experimental demonstrations of BTO/Si phase-based devices.?,?,?,?,?,?
-Recent advancements include the development of a multilevel non-volatile phase shifter based on BTO/Si.?
+Alternatively, barium titanate (BTO) has emerged as a ferroelectric material with a Pockels coefficient significantly higher than that of LN (923 versus ~30 pm/V), paving the way for experimental demonstrations of BTO/Si phase-based devices.95-100 Recent advancements include the development of a multilevel nonvolatile phase shifter based on BTO/Si.
 The direct growth of BTO on silicon highlights its potential for monolithic integration with electronic circuits and mass manufacturing within silicon photonic platforms.
-Furthermore, wafer-scale production has also been showcased in standalone LN on insulator and LN on silicon nitride through heterogeneous integration.
+Furthermore, waferscale production has also been showcased in standalone LN on insulator and LN on silicon nitride through heterogeneous integration.

-5.5 Phase-change materials
+5.5 Phase-Change Materials (PCMs)

-Phase-change materials (PCMs) are distinguished by their dramatic optical refractive index change, facilitating the development of photonic devices with ultra-compact footprints spanning only a few micrometers.
-The predominant PCMs utilized in photonics are chalcogenides,? capable of non-volatile transitions between amorphous and crystalline states.
-This attribute may significantly decrease power consumption, as no static power is needed to maintain the material state.?
-State switching is typically achieved by locally heating the PCM through photothermal excitation with optical pulses or Joule heating via microheaters,? leading to comparatively slower switching times (on the order of microseconds).
-Among various chalcogenide compounds, Ge2Sb2Te5 (GST) has been extensively used.?
-However, GST high optical absorption in both material states positions it as an ideal candidate for absorption-based devices like optical memories,?,? but limits its use in phase-based devices.
-Conversely, alloys such as Ge2Sb2Se4Te1 (GSST), Sb2S3, and Sb2Se3/Si phase shifters have achieved an insertion loss of merely 0.36 dB with phase modulation up to $0.09 \pi/\mu m$ .?
+PCMs are distinguished by their dramatic optical refractive index change, facilitating the development of photonic devices with ultracompact footprints spanning only a few micrometers.
+The predominant PCMs utilized in photonics are chalcogenides, capable of nonvolatile transitions between amorphous and crystalline states.
+This attribute may significantly decrease power consumption, as no static power is needed to maintain the material state.
+State switching is typically achieved by locally heating the PCM through photothermal excitation with optical pulses or joule heating via microheaters, leading to comparatively slower switching time (on the order of microseconds).
+Among various chalcogenide compounds, Ge2Sb2Te5 (GST) has been extensively used.
+However, GST's high optical absorption in both material states positions it as an ideal candidate for absorption-based devices such as optical memories but limits its use in phase-based devices.
+Conversely, alloys such as Ge2Sb2Se4Te1 (GSST), Sb2S3, and Sb2Se3 show minimal or negligible optical absorption at telecom wavelengths.107,109-116 In this regard, Sb2Se3/Si phase shifters have achieved an insertion loss of merely 0.36 dB with phase modulation up to $0.09\pi/\mu m.^{107}$

-Yet, the long-term reliability and endurance of PCMs in photonics remain challenging, attributed to material property degradation after numerous switching cycles.?
-Reversible switching operation up to only $10^4$ cycles has been recently demonstrated in a Sb2Se3/Si phase-shifter device.?
-Thus, the application of PCMs in phase-shifters might be confined to scenarios not demanding extensive cycling over time.
+However, the long-term reliability and endurance of PCMs in photonics remain challenging, attributed to material property degradation after numerous switching cycles.
+Reversible switching operation up to only $10^4$ cycles has been recently demonstrated in a Sb2Se3/Si phase-shifter device.
+Thus, the application of PCMs in phase shifters might be confined to scenarios not demanding extensive cycling over time.

-6 Conclusions and prospects
+6 Conclusions and Prospects

-In this review, a comprehensive overview of the current landscape of PIC technology based on TOPS.
-It has examined the most relevant heater technologies and advanced waveguide-heater configurations, highlighting the prevalent use of metallic heaters as the standard in silicon photonics due to their compatibility with CMOS foundry processes.
-Despite their widespread adoption, metallic heaters are criticized for their high power consumption and slow response times.
+In this review, a comprehensive overview of the current landscape of PIC technology is based on TOPSs.
+It has examined the most relevant heater technologies and advanced waveguide-heater configurations, highlighting the prevalent use of metallic heaters as the standard in SiPh due to their compatibility with CMOS foundry processes.
+Despite their widespread adoption, metallic heaters have been criticized for their high power consumption and slow response time.
 An alternative strategy, involving the release of the silicon waveguide, has been shown to significantly reduce power consumption, albeit at the cost of device speed.